 INVESTOR ACTION NOTICE: The Schall Law Firm Reminds Investors of a Class Action Lawsuit Against Oatly Group AB and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm

-LOS ANGELES, CA / ACCESSWIRE / August 3, 2021 /The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Oatly Group AB ('Oatly' or 'the Company') (NASDAQ:OTLY) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / August 4, 2021 / The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Oatly Group AB ('Oatly' or 'the Company') (NASDAQ:OTLY) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between May 20, 2021 and July 15, 2021, inclusive (the ''Class Period''), are encouraged to contact the firm before September 24, 2021.